 You are essentially asking for someone’s time, show them you’ve invested your own.
 Do your due diligence and make it crystal clear why you are contacting them and how their know-how is relevant to the project.
 People love to talk about their accomplishments, you reaching out to them is a tangible proof of their expertise and valuable knowledge: play with it!

 Practical tip: Use their company name if they have one, mention a specific product or feature that caught your attention.
 Give context to your request.

-People are bombarded with advertisement and intrusive sales teams trying to trick them into subscribing or buying something they haven’t asked for.
+People are bombarded with advertisements and intrusive sales teams trying to trick them into subscribing or buying something they haven’t asked for.
 Unfortunately, your message can be quickly misinterpreted and immediately deleted.
-People judge by covers, don’t let them take you for a sales person.
+People judge by covers, don’t let them take you for a salesperson.

 Introduced contacts will give you a close 100% answer rate because having someone introduce you is like having a trust stamp.

-Now here is how to maximise your network:
+Now here is how to maximize your network:

-On last thing about networks: carefully pick and choose.
+One last thing about networks: carefully pick and choose.
 Contacts are precious assets and you can only use them once without taking the risk of being politely rejected.
-Before pressing the send button, always ask yourself when this expertise would be the most useful: during initial research or at the last product testing ?
+Before pressing the send button, always ask yourself when this expertise would be the most useful: during initial research or at the last product testing?

 Generally speaking, being extroverted and getting to know people is a huge plus in this job.
 Trust me, small talk is not dead.

 Practical tip: Level of expertise could be a good evaluation criterion as to when you should contact a certain person.